vigosan/docker-java/README.md

-# Java Development with Docker + Zed
+# Java Development with Docker

 Java programming without installing anything on your Mac.